Hurricanes, wildfires further hamper Census 2020 count

 “The type of transparency that we need would really be unprecedented, but we are in an unprecedented crisis right now,” she said, adding that people don’t need to be displaced from their homes for the count to be affected.
 “The impact isn’t necessarily that there are flames licking at your feet; it’s the air quality and then because of the pandemic, they can’t go inside, and so, we’re asking people to step outside into terrible air quality and we’re asking enumerators to go around in terrible air quality.”

-The Census spokesperson said the bureau does not publish paradata during the count because doing so would compromise its ability to evaluate the job performance of individual enumerators.
+The census spokesperson said the bureau does not publish paradata during the count because doing so would compromise its ability to evaluate the job performance of individual enumerators.

-The southeastern states hit by storms not only have some of the country’s lowest response rates but also have some of the highest levels of covid-19 cases per capita, which could also make householders more reluctant to open the door to enumerators.
-All but Florida reported over 100 covid-19 cases per 100,000 residents in the past week; Florida’s rate was 87.
+The southeastern states hit by storms not only have some of the country’s lowest response rates but also have some of the highest levels of coronavirus cases per capita, which could also make householders more reluctant to open the door to enumerators.
+All but Florida reported more than 100 coronavirus cases per 100,000 residents in the past week; Florida’s rate was 87.
 States with more than 50 cases per 100,000 residents are considered “hot spots,” according to the analysis.

 The natural disasters have struck at an already uncertain time for the census.
 The pandemic, which hit just as survey forms were appearing in people’s mailboxes, delayed operations originally scheduled to end in July.
 Respondents are supposed to fill out the survey based on their whereabouts on April 1, but gathering accurate data becomes harder the more time passes after that date.
-A Pew survey in early June found that 3 percent of people in the country said they had been permanently displaced by the pandemic and 6 percent said someone had moved into their household because of it.
+A Pew Research Center survey in early June found that 3 percent of people in the country said they had been permanently displaced by the pandemic and 6 percent said someone had moved into their household because of it.

-Several lawsuits are challenging the Trump administration’s sudden announcement that it would end the count Sept.
+Several lawsuits are challenging the Trump administration’s sudden announcement that it would end the count on Sept.
 30 rather than Oct.
 31 as previously planned.
-A judge in September temporarily stopped the bureau from winding down operations, and it is not clear whether the count will continue past the end of the month.
+A judge in September temporarily stopped the bureau from winding down operations, and it is unclear whether the count will continue past the end of the month.

 When the pandemic hit, the administration originally requested approval from Congress to move the deadline to report census data for House apportionment from Dec.
 31 to April 30.